philip-fu/TREC/README.md

 # TREC

 Please see `present.ipynb` for more details.
+If github is not showing the file properly, go to https://nbviewer.jupyter.org/github/philip-fu/TREC/blob/main/present.ipynb

 ## setup
 ```